Homewood Mountain Resort: Management

 In 2006, Jeff Yurosek sold Homewood to JMA Ventures, a Bay Area development company.
 Yurosek, who had owned the ski area since 1998, originally wanted to sell the land to the U.S. Forest Service.
 JMA Ventures says it "is in the planning stages for a redevelopment of the resort including both the north and south base areas."
 The project is in the environmental review process.
 JMA Ventures also acquired Alpine Meadows, which physically merged with Squaw Valley as part of a joint venture in 2011.

 Resort

 Homewood offers trails ranging from beginner to expert.
 The resort is usually open from December to April and receives about 300 sunny days.
 The resort is located on the west shore of Lake Tahoe, and most of the mountain faces east, shielding the snow from buffeting winds.
 The resort is known to have great views of the lake and excellent powder, once winning a top 10 award in the Ski Magazine.

-In the summer, Homewood is open to the public, boasting mountain biking and hiking trails all over the mountain.
-Although the lifts are not operational in the summer, the North Lodge and a cafe are open.
+In the summer, Homewood Mountain Resort was open to the public, boasting mountain biking and hiking trails all over the mountain.
+Although the lifts are not operational in the summer, the North Lodge and a cafe were open.

+A residential community development is currently planned to be developed at Homewood.
+An objection to this development has been raised by the Keep Homewood Public organization.
+The amended development plan is currently under TRPA review.

+Due to the delays in approving the redevelopment plan and a lack of further financial support from their investors, Homewood announced in October 2024 that they would not open for the 2024-25 ski season.